getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 * `mod_rewrite`
 * `mod_ssl`

+You should also ensure you have `AllowOveride All` set in the `<Directory>` and/or `<VirtualHost>` blocks so that the `.htaccess` file will process correctly and you the rewrite rules will take effect.

 ### PHP Requirements

 Most hosting providers and even local LAMP setups have PHP pre-configured with everything you need for Grav to run out of the box.
 However, some windows setups, and even Linux distributions (I'm look at you Debian!) ship with a very minimal PHP compile.
 Therefore, you may need to install or enable these PHP modules: